FREQUENTLY ASKED QUESTIONS

 How much do they eat?

 Ruminants eat 4% of their body weight every day.
 They eat day and night and have to take breaks to digest the food and have it go to their other stomach chamber.
+Our herd usually eats between 1400-2000lbs of fire fuel everyday and can on average clears 1-2.5/acres a day.

 Why isn’t all the brush cleared?